Capture method — Demersal otter trawl

 There is potential for damage to the seabed by trawling (e.g. see the EU BENTHIS project).
 Trawling is also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.

-There are a number of closed areas on the Rockall and Hatton Banks and the Darwin Mounds to protect cold-water corals, which may potentially provide further incidental protection for haddock stock.
+There are a number of closed areas on the Rockall and Hatton Banks and the Darwin Mounds to protect cold-water corals.
 Large areas near the Wyville-Thompson ridge are also closed to demersal trawling which affords protection for corals in these areas.
 Fishing is closed in multiple areas around the Rockall Bank including the Northwest and southwest Rockall Bank area and the Haddock Box.
 The former two are closed to protect Vulnerable Marine Ecosystems (VMEs) and the latter to protect haddock stocks.

 Information on bycatch in this region is somewhat limited.
 Landings from the Marine Stewardship Council-certified Rockall haddock fishery show bycatch between 2-36% of species such as megrim, saithe, ling and monkfish.
 As the gear type is similar, it can be postulated that similar species are also caught as bycatch in non-certified fisheries in the Rockall area.
 Discards have historically been high, though there is a level of uncertainty associated with this due to limited observer coverage.
-In 2018 observers found 32% discard rates on Scottish and Irish vessels, a change in 2017 discard rates (11% and 56% respectively).
 As cod and whiting are bycatch from the haddock fishery and have very low catch allowances and are somewhat data deficient, there is the possibility that the haddock fishery is impacting the current cod and whiting population.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler